TAU-IDF establish air and space power center

 Moreover, the center’s research will seek to address concrete applied science, engineering and other real-world issues.

-The new center will be headed by Prof. Eviatar Matania of the Blavatnik Interdisciplinary Cyber Research Center, who has real-world experience as the founder and former head of the Israel National Cyber Bureau.
+The new Center will be headed by Prof. Eviatar Matania of the Blavatnik Interdisciplinary Cyber Research Center, who has real-world experience as the founding and former Head of the Israel National Cyber Bureau.

 “Fighting terrorism from the air, air supremacy, remotely piloted aircraft, the most advanced air defense in the world, and three F-35 squadrons – are only some of the aspects in which the Israeli Air Force, together with Israel's defense industries, are leaders and pioneers,” he said.